topvisor/horde-text-diff/README.md

 # hord-text-diff

 A text-based diff engine and renderers for multiple diff output formats

 Based on project https://github.com/horde/Text_Diff alpha fork no production version and has been ready to production use with support InlineRenderer.

+# Why Text diff by Horde?

+Is the best lib for text diff in php.
+Is wise and experienced.

+Advantages over analogues:

+- diff by word inner each line
+- diff by symbols inner each line
+- tuning the output format
+- the best speed in php
+- the bets memory optimization in php
+- ready for modern version php

 ```php
 use Topvisor\Horde\Text\Diff;